ajwpak/hello_world/README.md

-This is a simple Hello World project that utilizes Terraform, Ansible, Jenkins, Docker.
+This is a project that utilizes AWS, Terraform, Ansible, Jenkins, and Docker.